pts/tinyveracrypt/README.txt

 * volume type other than VeraCrypt, TrueCrypt and LUKS1 (e.g. LUKS2)
 * mounting a filesystem at open time
 * opening volumes on non-Linux systems (e.g. macOS or Windows)
-* adding another password (slot) to a LUKS volume after creation (this would be easy to add)
+* adding another passphrase (slot) to a LUKS volume after creation (this would be easy to add)
 * verbose debug info similar to `cryptsetup --debug -v -v -v'
 * volume diagnostics similar to `cryptsetup luksDump'